 I’m not feeling up to it today.
 By ‘it’, I mean ‘life‘.

 I didn’t want to be at work today.
-I felt fuzzy headed and like a dead weight.
+I felt fuzzy headed and like I was dragging a dead weight around.
 I struggled to function properly.
-It was real hard work.
+It was real hard work to stay conscious.

 At the moment, I feel constantly stressed.
 It’s a constant battle to try not to be stressed.
 It’s like a catch-22.